pgbackrest/pgbackrest/README.md

 ### Commands

-Sample text for the commands, which I'm sure will be very, very interesting.

 #### `backup` command

 Perform a database backup.
+PgBackRest does not have a built-in scheduler so it's best to run it from cron or some other scheduling mechanism.

 ##### `type` option